Universal Design for Learning: Principles and Examples for 2023All Posts

 How can teachers apply this principle in a multilingual classroom?

-Whenever possible, all information should be available to students in both the dominant language of the school and in their own native language.
+Whenever possible, students should be able to access information in both the dominant language of the school and in their own native language.

 9. Prompt students to identify key ideas and relationships